Kalinyamat Sultanate: Second campaign against the Portuguese in Malacca

 In 1568, Jepara again attacked the Strait of Malacca, combined with the forces of the Aceh Sultanate led by Alauddin al-Kahar.
 The combined forces met success in plundering the goods of the Portuguese, though it was short-lived.
 After being beaten back by the Portuguese, the coalition forces retreated.

 In 1573, the Sultan of Aceh asked for Queen Kalinyamat's help to attack Malacca once again.
 The Queen sent 300 ships containing 15,000 Jeparan soldiers.
-The Javanese forces was led by the Admiral Ki Demat and just arrived in Malacca in October 1574.
-Yet when they arrived, the Aceh troops has been beaten back by the Portuguese.
+The Javanese forces were led by Admiral Ki Demat and just arrived in Malacca in October 1574.
+Yet when they arrived, the Aceh troops were beaten back by the Portuguese.

 Jepara vessels opened fire directly to the fort of Malacca from the strait.
 The next day they landed and built some defences on the shore.
-But eventually, the Jeparan defence was being penetrated by the Portuguese that set fires to around 30 Jeparan ships.
-Jeparan was shaked, but still refused the peace talks.
-Meanwhile, six supplies ships delivered by Queen Kalinyamat was captured by the Portuguese.
-The lack of logistics has weakened the Jeparan troops and finally they decided to retreat.
+Eventually, the Jeparan defense was penetrated by the Portuguese who set fire to around 30 Jeparan ships.
+Jeparan was shaken but still refused the peace talks.
+Meanwhile, six supply ships delivered by Queen Kalinyamat were captured by the Portuguese.
+The lack of logistics weakened the Jeparan troops and finally they decided to retreat.
 From the original numbers of troops sent by Queen Kalinyamat, only about a third of them survived to return to Java.

 Despite being beaten several times, the Portuguese had great respect for Queen Kalinyamat, dubbing her "Rainha de Japara, Senhora poderosa e rica, de kranige Dame," meaning "Queen of Jepara, a rich and powerful woman, a brave woman".